-Cuomo and Trump spar after NY governor says don’t 'pass the buck without passing the bucks' for reopening of economy
+Cuomo and Trump spar after NY governor says don’t 'pass the buck without passing the bucks'

 New York Gov. Andrew Cuomo and President Trump clashed Friday after Cuomo demanded the president provide the funding necessary for the state to reopen the economy amid the coronavirus ciris, warning not to "pass the buck without passing the bucks."

-During a press conference on Friday, Cuomo discussed the president’s set of guidelines titled "Opening up America Again,” which passes the decision on when to move to each phase to governors and local officials.
+The battle of the New Yorkers started Friday when Cuomo, during his press conference, complained about funding while discussing the president’s set of guidelines titled "Opening up America Again,” which passes the decision on when to move to each phase to governors and local officials.

 HHS LAUNCHES PRIVATE-PUBLIC PARTNERSHIP TO DEVELOP VACCINES FOR COVID-19